 For patient cases that require no physical examination, SPs wear street clothes.
 If students are expected to perform a physical examination, SPs wear a hospital gown.
 Most cases require a physical examination; this is clearly outlined for SPs prior to their agreement to participate.

 Is it safe?

-Yes.
-There is no reason for anyone to do anything that might be harmful.
 The examinations are very basic and do not cause any harm to the patient.
 All encounters are videotaped and most interactions are observed as they happen, in part for the safety and comfort of the SP.

 Do I have to decide whether or not the student passes?

 No. Part of your job as an SP is to record the events of the encounters on a checklist for the purpose of scoring the students.
 You may also be asked to lead a verbal debriefing session with the student about their experience and/or provide written feedback to the students on their interpersonal skills from your perspective as the patient.
 Faculty ultimately decides whether or not the student passed the exercise.

 Being an SP sounds easy.
 Can anyone do it?